-This year IASP are promoting the theme ‘Working Together to Prevent Suicide’, to highlight the essential tool of collaboration.
+This year IASP is promoting the theme ‘Working Together to Prevent Suicide’, to highlight the essential tool of collaboration.
 To help reach this goal, you can:

-To show your support for suicide prevention or to remember a lost loved one and the survivors of suicide, IASP are asking you to light a candle at 8pm on the 10th September.
+To show your support for suicide prevention or to remember a lost loved one and the survivors of suicide, IASP is asking you to light a candle at 8 pm on the 10th September.